holtskinner/FIGClass/Week 7/Lesson - Git & GitHub.md

     - Much more restrictive
     - Examples: Different Flavors of Linux (Ubuntu, RedHat) are Forks of the pure Linux kernel

+- gitignore
+    - Special file in repo that tells git which files to not keep track of.
+    - Executables (a.out)
+    - Weird stuff .DS_STORE

 ## GitHub :octocat:

 - What’s the difference between Git and GitHub?